masssoud/hr-plus/README.md

 ## Env Files
 * Inside the root directory copy `.env.example` file and name it `.env`.
 Then complete the data before running the project.
-* Inside panel directory copy `.env.example` file and name it `.env`.
+* Inside the panel directory copy `.env.example` file and name it `.env`.
 Then complete the data before running the project.

 ## Run the Project for Development
 Run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`